abhididdigi/abhididdigi.github.io/_posts/2011-11-05-creation-of-on-change-event-for-variable-on-variable-editor.md

 }
 ```

 This code is pretty simple.
-Not sure why it wasn't there anywhere :)
+I'm not sure why it wasn't anywhere else.

-Any suggestions are welcome !
+Any suggestions are welcome!